-EDG 735/935 CHARACTERISTICS AND LEGAL ISSUES IN SPECIAL EDUCATION is designed to provide students with an overview of children and youth with disabilities and the legal requirements of providing an education for those students.
-Students will examine the components of IDEA (Individuals with Disabilities Education Act) and how they ensure students with disabilities appropriate educational and related services.
-Other case studies and laws regarding the education and treatment of students with disabilities will also be examined.
+EDG 735/935 LEGAL ISSUES IN SPECIAL EDUCATION This course presents students with an overview of the legal requirements of providing an education for children and youth with disabilities.
+Students will examine the Individuals with Disabilities Education Art (IDEA) and how it ensures students with disabilities recieve appropriate educational and related services, including parental rights and responsibilities.
+Other laws affecting the education and treatment of students with disabilities will also be examined.
 3 credits.